Split-phase electric power: Europe

-In Europe, three-phase 230/400 V is most commonly used.
-However, 130/225 V, three-wire, two-phase electric power discontinued systems called B1 are used to run old installations in small groups of houses when only two of the three-phase high-voltage conductors are used.
-The phase shift in Europe is 120°, as is the case with three-phase current.
-That is why we calculate 130 V × √3 = 225 V. A three-phase final step-down transformer is then used.
-One house gets phases A and B, the next house gets phase B and C, the third house gets phase A and C. Some installations, such as farms (especially those never subsequently upgraded to three-phase) may be supplied with both phases to the same consumer.
-Whilst usually metered through two chosen phases of a typical three-phase meter, these two phases will only ever be used individually, not, as in the United States, to provide a higher voltage.
-Nonetheless they help with situations where a single supply cannot provide enough power for an installation.

 In the United Kingdom, electric tools and portable lighting at larger construction and demolition sites are governed by BS 7375, and where possible are recommended to be fed from a centre-tapped system with only 55 V between live conductors and the earth (so-called CTE or centre-tap earth, or 55–0–55).
 This reduced low-voltage system is used with 110 V equipment.
 No neutral conductor is distributed.
 In high-hazard locations, additional double-pole RCD protection may be used.
 The intention is to reduce the shock hazard that may exist when using electrical equipment at a wet or outdoor construction site, and eliminate the requirement for rapid automatic disconnection for prevention of shocks during faults.
 Portable transformers that transform single-phase 240 V to this 110 V split-phase system are a common piece of construction equipment.
 Generator sets used for construction sites are equipped to supply it directly.
 However, a large farm may be given a 230–0–230 (nominal) supply.

 An incidental benefit is that the filaments of 110 V incandescent lamps used on such systems are thicker and thus mechanically more rugged than those of 240 V lamps.